MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

-You can help us improve Power Virtual Agents by flagging issues with the **Flag** command on the test bot pane.
+You can help us improve Power Virtual Agents by flagging issues with the **Flag an issue** command on the test bot pane.
 This submits your Conversation ID to Microsoft.

 >[!NOTE]
 >What is the Conversation ID?